 Prince’s vault is well known and immensely speculated about.
 We know there’s lots of stuff in there we’ve never heard.
 We also have to accept there’s lots of stuff in there we may never get to hear.
 Thankfully for us, but maybe less so for Prince while he was alive, vault leaks and bootlegs have been part of the musical lore for decades.

-I want to give a special shout out to the YouTube channel run by BrothaCharles Ward, as this has been a huge resource for Prince vault material and I wanted to thank him for the access.
+I want to give a special shout-out to the YouTube channel run by BrothaCharles Ward, as this has been a huge resource for Prince vault material, and I wanted to thank him for the access.
 Subscribe to his channel if you haven’t already.
-I’ve linked the video where these tracks can be heard and you’ll notice I skipped talking about early versions of songs that eventually made the cut, “Soft & Wet”, “Just as Long as We’re Together” and “My Love is Forever”.
+I’ve linked the video where these tracks can be heard, and you’ll notice I skipped talking about early versions of songs that eventually made the cut, “Soft & Wet,” “Just as Long as We’re Together,” and “My Love is Forever.”
 Hearing these tracks in their earliest forms is very rewarding but not my focus for this post.

 Donna – Prince uses an acoustic guitar to delve into ballad territory to tell a story about a pretty object of affection who is already with someone else.
 “Donna” is not your typical early Prince ballad, as the song’s tempo is a bit quicker than one might come to expect.
-The lyrics contain only a few lines and I’m sure if this track was ultimately earmarked for the record, it would have received a bit more lyrical work, but the groove is there.
+The lyrics contain only a few lines, and I’m sure if this track were ultimately earmarked for the record, it would have received a bit more lyrical work, but the groove is there.
 “I guess it’s not meant to be” might be a key line in the song, but it also perfectly sums up the status of “Donna” as a finalized recording.
-I would have loved to have heard this, even as unpolished as it is on this vault recording, as a B-side from a For You or Prince single.
+I would have loved to have heard this, as unpolished as it is on this vault recording, as a B-side from a For You or Prince single.